Messerr/shopify_atc/README.md

 - Clone or Download Repo
 - In Chrome **CTRL+O** or **CMD+O** depending if you're on PC or Mac
 - Navigate to **index.html** in the **app** directory
-- Watch the magic happen
+- Select a store from the dropdown and watch the magic happen